-As with every skill, the essential factor for learning how to draw cars is practice, but it is also very important to have reliable reference materials that can help to develop solid foundations.
+As with every skill, the essential factor for learning how to draw cars is practice, but it is also very important to have reliable references that can help to develop solid foundations.

-In this page we report the most important, high quality resources, both free and not, that focus specifically on teaching how to draw cars using traditional media.
+In this page we report the most important, high quality resources, either free or not, that focus specifically on teaching how to draw cars using traditional media.

 We are not reporting links to car design schools – that you can find in our directory – nor resources on digital techniques, that will be covered separately very soon.